esonpaguia/setup-ubuntu-14.04/README.md

-This is my standard setup for Debian/Ubuntu 14.04 which includes YADR.
+This is my standard setup for Ubuntu 14.04 which includes YADR.

 ## Install zsh
 ```zsh